tsilva/curriculum-vitae/README.md

 - **Platform:** iOS (iPhone)
 - **Technologies:** iOS, Objective-C

-Rocklobby was a music social network for artists, venues and fans.
+Rocklobby was a music social network for artists, venues, and fans.

-Developed the client-side (the iOS app), cooperating with another pre-existing developer that was developing the server-side.
-The iOS app was an existing codebase, but I had to throw it all away and start from scratch because it was in a really bad place.
-Application was delivered on schedule within estimated budget.
+I developed the client-side iOS app, collaborating with an existing developer working on the server-side.
+Although the app had an existing codebase, I had to rebuild it from scratch due to its poor condition.
+The application was successfully delivered on schedule and within the estimated budget.

 - [Gallery](https://photos.app.goo.gl/8c4fpByixacvbZvAA)